funilrys/PyFunceble/docs/facts/faq.rst

 Simply use the :code:`-m | --multiprocess` argument to activate the usage of multiple processes.
-You should in addition to the :code:`-m` specify the :code:`-p | --processes` argument as the default value is 25 simultaneous processes.
-This number will exceed most users CPU capabilities.
-You should therefore specify the number of simultaneous process to run.
+You should in addition to the :code:`-m` specify the :code:`-p | --processes` argument.

+If :code:`-p | --processes` is avoided, the script will use the number of available CPU cores.

+You might therefore which to specify the number of simultaneous processes to be used, otherwise your will be "unable" to use the computer/server for other things while running PyFunceble as all of your CPU threads is used by PyFunceble.

 .. note::
     A good number for :code:`-p` is your number of :code:`CPU_cores -1`, to leave room for orther processes to work.